peteroupc/peteroupc.github.io/randomtest.md

 To determine whether a PRNG meets the independence requirement, its output should be sent to the PractRand program by Chris Doty-Humphrey and show no failures ("FAILs") in the PractRand tests at 1 TiB (2^40 bytes) or greater.
 For more information, see "[**How to Test with PractRand**](http://www.pcg-random.org/posts/how-to-test-with-practrand.html)" by M. E. O'Neill.

 **Random number streams.** Many PRNGs use different strategies to produce nearby sequences (or _streams_) of pseudorandom numbers.
 But not every strategy produces _independent_ streams.
-To determine whether nearby sequences of the PRNG meet the independence requirement, the output sent to PractRand should consist of one output from the first sequence, one output from the second, another output from the first, another from the second, and so on.
+To determine whether nearby sequences of the PRNG meet the independence requirement, the output sent to PractRand should be formed by interleaving the outputs of those sequences (e.g., one output from the first sequence, one output from the second, another output from the first, another from the second, and so on).

 There are several kinds of nearby sequences to test for this purpose:

 - The original PRNG state, and the state produced by discarding a huge number of PRNG outputs in an efficient way ("[**jump-ahead**](https://peteroupc.github.io/jump.html)").
 That number can matter.
 - Two or more PRNGs initialized with consecutive seeds.
 - Two or more PRNGs initialized with seeds that differ from each other by one bit (see also "[**The wrap-up on PCG generators**](http://pcg.di.unimi.it/pcg.php#flaws)").

+Note that testing nearby sequences produced by _leapfrogging_ is redundant with testing the regular PRNG sequence without streams.

 **Hash functions and counter-based PRNGs.** In general, a _counter-based PRNG_ produces pseudorandom numbers by transforming a seed and a _counter_; with each number, it increments the counter and leaves the seed unchanged (Salmon et al. 2011)<sup>[**(1)**](#Note1)</sup>.
 The seed and counter can be transformed using block ciphers, other permutations, or hash functions.
 In general, counter-based PRNGs that use hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) doesn't fail the PractRand tests at 1 TiB or greater: